I. Guiding values

 In general, The Colorado Sun does not grant requests to retract or take down news articles unless the article is so fundamentally and factually flawed that no correction or follow-up reporting could fix it and its continued presence online is causing active harm to public understanding or discourse.

 If, after investigation, we determine that information contained in an article is inaccurate, our first move should be to correct it immediately and post a notice of that correction.
-If the article leaves out important follow-up details that occurred after the article’s publication — such as an article about an individual who was criminally charged but who had those charges dropped following the article’s publication — then a follow-up story or a note posted to the original article may be appropriate.
+If the article leaves out important follow-up details that occurred after the article’s publication — such as an article about an individual who was criminally charged but who had those charges dropped following the article’s publication — a follow-up story or a note posted to the original article may be appropriate.

 Sometimes, a journalist’s error goes beyond an inadvertent mistake to something bigger.
 This could be insensitivity in news coverage, mistreatment of individuals in person or online, or other misbehavior in violation of this code.
 When that happens, The Colorado Sun is committed to making things right.

 This means we work immediately to respond to allegations of misconduct, and we investigate those allegations thoroughly.
-When appropriate, we reach out to affected individuals and talk to them on the phone or meet them in person to listen to their thoughts about what we did wrong and how we can fix it.
+When appropriate, we reach out to affected individuals and talk with them on the phone or meet with them in person to listen to their thoughts about what we did wrong and how we can fix it.

 We take their opinions seriously.
 And, when necessary, we punish journalists for their misbehavior.